pqina/filepond/README.md

 For more information read the [repository license details](https://github.com/pqina/filepond/blob/master/LICENSE).

-If the GPLv3 license does not match your use case, the [Commercial license](https://pqina.nl/filepond/pricing.html#commercial-license) might be more suitable.
+If the GPLv3 license does not match your use case, the [commercial license](https://pqina.nl/filepond/pricing.html#commercial-license) might be more suitable.

 ### Commercial use